devopsacademyau/academy/README.md

 Optionally you can pass the Github User and Token, so the API calls are not throttled.

 Run:  `make rtr-cleanup GH_USER=<YOUR_USER> GH_TOKEN=<YOUR_TOKEN>`

+# Future Work

+New content in the future will cover some of the following topics:

+* Kubernetes 101
+    - What are the kubernetes basic concepts (i.e: cluster,master,node,namespace)?
+    - What are the Kubernetes main components? (i.e: master node, scheduler, ETCD, worker nodes)
+    - Kubernetes Architecture and how are the main components connected to each other.
+    - Key terminologies/resources such as deployments, daemon sets and stateful sets

+* Google Cloud Platform (GCP)
+  - Compare the GCP resources to their equivalent in AWS
+  - Networking in GCP and its differences to AWS

+* Infrastructure as Code (IaaC)
+  - What is IaaC?
+  - What does it solve?
+  - Benefits
+  - Tools

+We are always open to suggestions about specific topics so if you have one in mind feel free to contact us at help@devopsacademy.com.au and provide your suggestion.

 # Authors